 The option which gets shoutest the loudest is the one that gets chosen.

 Be prepared to shout your lungs out!
 The day after the show my throat was so sore from shouting I sounded like I had a cold.

 The Democracy Round is the final round of the game.
 After that, the game is over.
 If you’re at a longer show, you may have a break and then play another 45-minute game.
 And afterward…

 Q&A, Photos and Merch

 John’s persona is quite intimidating on stage, but out of character, he’s very approachable and happy to chat with people and answer questions.

 John will also pose for photos.
-Here’s the one of my group at the Manchester show.
+Here’s one of my group at the show.

 And there’s some awesome merch you can buy too.
 Here’s the cool Dark Room loading screen t-shirt that my friend bought!

 John Robertson has even written a children’s book.
-If you have children who like dark humour like Horrible Histories they might enjoy The Little Town of Marrowville available on Amazon.
+If you have children who like dark humor like Horrible Histories they might enjoy The Little Town of Marrowville available on Amazon.

 What’s good about The Dark Room?